 On March 31, 2023, the Company completed a reverse takeover transaction (the "RTO"), pursuant to a Share Exchange Agreement dated December 13, 2022 between Strategic and BlackRock Metals Inc. ("BlackRock").
 Pursuant to the RTO, Strategic acquired all of the outstanding shares in BlackRock in exchange for 280,000,000 pre-consolidation shares of Strategic.
 Upon completion of the RTO, the shareholders of BlackRock controlled Strategic and accordingly, the transaction was accounted for as a reverse acquisition of Strategic by BlackRock and BlackRock was identified as the accounting acquirer.
-The historical operations of BlackRock are included as the comparative figures for the period ended December 31, 2023, which is deemed to be the continuing entity for financial reporting purposes.
+The historical operations, assets and liabilities of BlackRock are included as the comparative figures as at and for the year ended June 30, 2023, which is deemed to be the continuing entity for financial reporting purposes.